DirectorView Matthew Green's CV

 Michael Rudd BSc(Hons), MSc, LLM, PgDip Law, FGS

-Michael has advised on matters relating to the Commons Registration Act and has petitioned the Cross–Rail Parliamentary Select Committee on behalf of a local residents association.
-He deals with a full range of matters such as domestic development through residential schemes to commercial and industrial projects (retail, office, leisure, hotel and landfill and equestrian centres) and has an established practice representing gypsies, travellers, and travelling show people in both planning and criminal matters.
+He deals with an extensive range of planning matters ranging from residential schemes to commercial and industrial projects, including retail, office, leisure, hotel, windfarms, and waste matters, and has an established practice representing gypsies, travellers, and travelling show people in both planning and criminal matters.
 He also has a wider public law practice involving judicial review challenges to decisions of government and regulatory bodies.

-Michael holds a BSc(Hons) in Geology and Physics, an MSc in Advanced Engineering Geology and a Master of Laws (LLM) in Environmental Law and Planning.
-He is a member of the Planning and Environmental Bar Association.
-Constitutional and Administrative Bar Association, Criminal Bar Association, the United Kingdom Environmental Law Association and is Preferred Counsel for the Equalities and Human Rights Commission.
-Before being called to the Bar he spent 14 years in the development industry providing environmental, planning and engineering advice to a wide range of international engineering and geotechnical consultancies, development agencies and government bodies and has advised on some of the most prestigious development projects in recent years including the Channel Tunnel Rail Link, Heathrow Terminal 5 and the Canary Wharf Development, and many of the proposed new nuclear generating facilities and proposed waste storage facilities.Back to Top
+Michael holds a BSc(Hons) in Geology and Physics, an MSc in Advanced Engineering Geology and a Master of Laws (LLM) in Environmental Law and Policy.
+He is a member of the Planning and Environmental Bar Association and a Fellow of the Geological Society.
+Before being called to the Bar he spent 14 years in the development industry providing environmental, planning and engineering advice to a wide range of international engineering and geotechnical consultancies, development agencies and government bodies and has advised on some of the most prestigious development projects in recent years, including the Channel Tunnel Rail Link, Heathrow Terminal 5, the Canary Wharf Development, and many of the proposed new nuclear generating facilities and proposed waste storage facilities.Back to Top